jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 Integration pipeline and can be run locally by developers before pushing their changes.
 This linting process helps ensure the codebase is consistent, clear, and idiomatic - which ultimately helps the project remain maintainable.

+This linting process helped develop my ability to program; at the start of the project the linter would generally find many problems - issuing warnings and errors, requiring me to fix it before merging.
+This process has taught me better standards, and now as I write code the linter generally does not find many coding standard violations.

 ## Documentation as Code